opsani/bank-of-anthos/appdynamics/README.md

 ## Overview of Changes for use with AppDynamics

-Bank of Anthos is comprised of 8 services (2 databases and 6 components).
+Bank of Anthos is comprised of 6 services (along with 2 databases).
 For use with AppDynamics, each of the 6 components has to be instrumented, which varies based on the underlying language of the component.
+Dynamic deployments (frontend and user-service) register a new AppD agent for each new pod initialized.

 The Java components (balance-reader, ledger-writer, and transaction-history) utilize the [AppDynamics Java machine agent](https://docs.appdynamics.com/display/PRO21/Install+the+Java+Agent), which is installed into the application's JVM.
 The following changes have been made: